any-docs/css/content/guides/counter_styles/using_counters/index.md

 counter-reset: section page 3 topic;
 ```

-Once initialized, a counter's value can be increased or decreased using {{cssxref("counter-increment")}}.
+Once initialized, a counter's value can be increased or decreased using `counter-increment`.
 For example, the following declaration would increment the `section` counter by one on every `h3` tag.

 ```css